 "Sheridan has an interesting time dealing with the new Political Officer stationed by EarthGov and Ivonova visits the planet below Babylon 5 in search of the "first ones"."

-On this day in 1996, Star Trek: Deep Space Nine aired "Crossfire" as part of its fourth season.
+On this day in 1996 (in the U.S.), Star Trek: Deep Space Nine aired "Crossfire."
+Officially, this served as the twelfth episode in the program's fourth season.
 Here's the episode summary from IMDB.com:

 "First Minister Shakaar visits the station, despite a threat of assassination.
 He falls in love with Kira much to Odo's dismay."